kameshkotwani/airflow-installation-docker/README.md

 4. [For Linux] Make sure at the File Sharing option you add the directory where you have docker-compose.yaml file stored.
     ![File Sharing Config](assets/docker-file-sharing.jpg)

+5. 1.2. **[IMPORTANT]** IF you are using LINUX, please go ahead and run this command to get set UID, otherwise you will get File Persmission Error, and you will not be able to write dags.
+    - ``` bash
+            echo -e "AIRFLOW_UID=$(id -u)" > .env
+        ```
+    This command will set the user id, This is required only in Linux.

 ## After you have docker installed and configuration is complete:

 1. To store your dags, logs and plugins you need to create three directories which can be made using this command: